caravanproject/Caravan-Application-Engine/README.md

 It provides access to inbuilt classes and allows the programmer to create new classes

-The inbuilt classes provide a well defined interface to TCPIP protocols, local file system, built in database tables etc. which  can used to create a high performance application.
+The inbuilt classes provide a well defined interface to TCPIP protocols, local file system, built in database engine etc. which  can used to create a high performance application.

-Caravan has its own database engine (relational) which integerates a search engine
+Caravan has its own database engine  which integerates a search engine

-Caravan is different.

 Caravan is multi-platform (WINDOWS/UNIX)

 Caravan can interface multiple systems using third party interfaces (CLI)

+Caravan is Different